diegoddox/react-redux-toastr/README.md

 toastr.confirm(null, toastrConfirmOptions); // pass null for message
 ```

-### Avatar: in case you wanna use the same avatar as the example
+### Avatar: in case you wanna use the same avatar as in the example
 [Avatar](https://github.com/diegoddox/react-redux-toastr/blob/master/development/Avatar.js)

 # Run a local demo